coinerwh/smallsh/README.md

 7. Input & output redirection with '<' and '>'
 8. Commands including '&' at the end are ran as background processes, and the shell will not wait for the execution to complete.
 STDIN and STDOUT are redirected to /dev/null unless redirected
-9. Inludes signal handlers for SIGINT (CTRL+C) and SIGTSTP (CTRL+Z)
-  - SIGINT is ignored by shell and all background processes
-  - SIGINT terminates all foreground child processes, printing out PID of the process and the signal that killed it
+9. Inludes signal handlers for SIGINT (CTRL+C) and SIGTSTP (CTRL+Z) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - SIGINT is ignored by shell and all background processes &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - SIGINT terminates all foreground child processes, printing out PID of the process and the signal that killed it
-  - All child processes, foreground and background, ignore SIGTSTP
-  - SIGTSTP flips shell into 'foreground only mode' where '&' is ignored until shell receives SIGTSTP again
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - All child processes, foreground and background, ignore SIGTSTP &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - SIGTSTP flips shell into 'foreground only mode' where '&' is ignored until shell receives SIGTSTP again

 ## C/POSIX API Tools